 In traditional Bagru block printing, there are two main styles.
 The first is to use dark patterns on a light background; the second, known as dabu, creates light-coloured designs on a dark background using mud-resist printing.
 Dabu is a mixture made from local black clay, wheat powder, guar gum and lime water.
 The printer uses the combination to apply a pattern to the fabric, and while being dyed, the parts covered in the mud remain uncoloured while the rest of the material is dyed.
 Sometimes, this process is repeated to create a gradient.

 Before dyeing the fabric, however, it is soaked in a natural substance made from myrobalan fruit.
 This binds the colour to the material and gives it a distinctly yellowish hue.
 In Bagru, all colours used are natural: blues are prepared from indigo; reds from alum, madder and acacia arabica; greys from alum; blacks from waste iron.

 Between dips, the cloth is laid out to dry.
 If visiting Bagru in the hot and dry months, you’ll see the ground covered in a colourful rainbow of fabrics.
 The monsoon – from July to September – brings production to a halt.
 Vijendra explains that much like the colours themselves, the entire process is dependent on nature; from the sun to dry the cloth to the water to wash it and the wood in the block.

-If you’d like to experience a Bagru block printing workshop on your upcoming trip to Rajasthan (only available as part of a planned itinerary), please do get in touch.
+If you’d like to experience a Bagru block printing workshop on your upcoming trip to Rajasthan (only available as part of a planned itinerary), please get in touch.
 The workshop is best included in Jaipur as a morning day-trip.
 It takes about an hour to reach Bagru and you’d be back in Jaipur by lunchtime.
-The Bagru block printing workshop starts from approximately ₹2000 ($30) per person and includes the piece you’ve made to take home.
+The Bagru block printing workshop starts from approximately ₹2,000 ($30) per person and includes the piece you’ve made to take home.
 The Bagru block printing workshop is just one of many unique experiences we can assist you with.
 All our tours are tailor-made, and we’d be delighted to create an itinerary to best suit your tastes, interests and budget.0